-What is meant by “adequate knowledge of English or French” when applying for citizenship?
+What does “adequate knowledge” of English or French mean when applying for citizenship?

-In order to become a Canadian citizen, you must show that you have adequate knowledge of one of Canada's official languages: English and French.
-We define “adequate knowledge” as having the equivalent of level 4 for speaking and listening in the Canadian Language Benchmarks or Niveaux de compétence linguistique canadien.
-This level means you can understand other people when they speak to you and they can understand you.
+We define “adequate knowledge” as having the equivalent of Level 4 for speaking and listening in English or French using the Canadian Language Benchmarks (CLB) or Niveaux de compétence linguistique canadien (NCLC).
+This level means you can, in English or French:

 Answers others found useful